Download a free trial to find out which Altium software best suits your needs

 Figure 14: Extreme example of what can be achieved with Net Tie footprints.

-The lower portion of the PCB follows the direct connect style.
+The lower portion of the Circuit Board Design follows the direct connect style.
 Notice how the polygon pulls back from the connecting (shorting) copper feature according to the clearance rules.

 Net Ties may have an unlimited number of pins and pads electrically connecting an unlimited number of nets.